A blue and white logo

 Course Description

 The course Teaching Secondary Math Conceptually: Meeting Mathematics Standards is designed to explain and connect the major concepts, procedures, and reasoning processes of mathematics.
 Current standards and practices in math education will be discussed to outline a teaching methodology that is conceptual, contextual, and constructive.
+STEM concepts related to technology, including the computational thinking strategies of decomposition, abstraction, pattern recognition and algorithm design, are integrated in the teaching methodology.
 Activities are presented to explain underlying concepts and to illustrate constructive teaching.
-The course has been divided into four chapters covering four math topics, i.e. integers, fractions, factoring and functions.
-Emphasis is on exploring how to develop mathematical understanding in learners.
+The course has been divided into four chapters covering four math topics: integers, fractions, factoring, and functions.
+Emphasis is on exploring how to develop mathematical understanding and computational thinking in learners to support achievement in mathematics and technology.

 Student Expectations